A fresh, strong, cleansing citrus lemon aroma.

-Lemon Tea Tree, is too small to be used for timber.
-Eg woodwork or firewood, it was not exploited during the two World Wars for any essence needs, like Lemon Myrtle and Anise Myrtle.
+The tree is too small to be used for timber.
+Eg woodwork or firewood and as such it was not exploited during the two World Wars like Lemon Myrtle and Anise Myrtle were.

 Present Day Usage

-At present the Lemon Tea Tree essential oil is obtained from plantations in northern New South Wales, the essential oil is used by aromatherapists and the oil is included in insect repellent formulations.
+Today Lemon Tea Tree essential oil is obtained from plantations in northern New South Wales.
+The essential oil is used by aromatherapists and is included in insect repellent formulations.